 The Cleaning Prefix statement can be used in the Pool resource to define a Volume name prefix, which if it matches that of the Volume (barcode) will cause that Volume to be marked with a VolStatus of Cleaning.
 This will prevent Bacula from attempting to write on the Volume.

-30.12 Use beconsole to display Autochanger content
+31.12 Use boonsole to display Autochanger content

 The status slots storage=xxx command displays autochanger content.